Helpmepeet/NLP_Midterm/README.md

 ## Files

-- `student_score_prediction.ipynb` — the full notebook: data loading, preprocessing, training, and prediction
+- `Score_prediction.ipynb` — the full notebook: data loading, preprocessing, training, and prediction
 - `README.md` — project description

 ## How to Use